 No one should ever live under the yoke of tyranny.
 The first thing a tyrant does when he ascends to power is to obliterate the free press, free speech and the right to assemble.

 Those rights can’t end within the walls of a relationship.
 When voices are stifled, resentment replaces the words.
-When ideas and opinions are pressed down, other things get squeezed out, like love and passion and even self-respect.
+When ideas and opinions are pressed down, other things get squeezed out, like love and passion and self-respect.

 But verbal communication is not the only way to communicate.
 If things are bad, try the written word.
 It may give the bully in your life time to think.
 Go slow and build from there.